Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 Three trains were in operation

-Since the express train in the picture is stopped at a dead-end platform, it is likely an express train departing from Morioka Station.
-This eliminates the "Yoneshiro 2"
+The express train in the picture is stopped at a dead-end platform, suggesting it's an express train originating from Morioka Station.
+This"Yoneshiro No. 2"eliminates the

-In other words impossible to arrive at the destination "small station" on the same day by changing from the "Hatsukari" to the Yamada Line express train .
+In other wordsimpossible to reach the destination, "Chiisai-eki," on the same day by transferring between the "Hatsukari" and the Yamada Line express train.
 How should we interpret this?

-In fact, the author of this picture book states that "This picture book is fictional story about a train traveling through the landscapes and time of my imagination ."
-I believe that the author also recognized that the journey depicted in this picture book would be impossible.
+In fact, the author of this picture book states that "this picture book isof a train journey through the landscapes and time that I imagined."
+I suspect that the author was aware that a journey exactly as depicted in this picture book would be impossible.

 The express train has arrived at a station in the mountains.

-Now we will transfer to a regular train.
+Now we will transfer to a local train.

 However, some things have changed since the picture book, such as the disappearance of platform 1, where local trains stop, and the dismantling of the overpass that was over the tracks.
 Also, although the illustration clearly shows several station staff, as of April 2018 the station is unmanned and staff are not present all day